burtscher/Indigo3Suite/graphGen/README.md

     ./graphGenerator

 The generators with a "random_seed" parameter will generate 1 graph for that seed.
-Try multiple seeds if you don't get the result you're looking for.
+Try multiple seeds if you do not get the result you are looking for.

 If a graph is listed with twice as many edges as expected, this is due to the added reverse edges that make the graph undirected.